rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 to utilize decorator pattern in very efficient way.

 # Package scope
-In previous exaples we used only one package.
+In previous examples we used only one package.
 Things are different when we use more packages.
 In Go we can define new methods for type only when it is in same package that method definition.

-Lets take this project structure as exaple:
+Let's take this project structure as example:

 ```bash
 ├── main.go